-The Vice Chancellor, Human Resources is the "responsible District officer" charged with receiving complaints of discrimination or harassment, and coordinating their investigation.
+The Vice Chancellor, Human Resources is the "responsible District officer" charged with receiving Complaints of discrimination or harassment and coordinating their investigation.

-The actual investigation of complaints may be assigned by the Vice Chancellor, Human Resources to other staff or to outside persons or organizations under contract with the District.
-This shall occur whenever the Vice Chancellor, Human Resources is named in the complaint or implicated by the allegations in the complaint.
+The actual investigation of Complaints may be assigned by the Vice Chancellor, Human Resources to other staff or to outside persons or organizations under contract with the District.
+This shall occur whenever the Vice Chancellor, Human Resources is named in the Complaint or implicated by the allegations in the Complaint.

-D. Who May File a Formal Complaint
+G. Who May File a Complaint